Skip to content

 Java version

-Should be set to the Java version required by the Connect2id server.
-At the time of writing this guide this is Java 17.
+Must not exceed the Java runtime version required by the Connect2id server.
+At the time of writing, this is Java 17.

 Dependencies